Nagendra1997/mesibo-documentation/mesibo-module.md

 2. Open a code editor
 3. Include `module.h` in your code
 4. Initialize mesibo module as by providing a module name, your callback function references, etc
-5. To compile your module you can refer the sample `MakeFile` provided which builds and places the resulting shared library in `/etc/mesibo/module_<module name>.so`
+5. To compile your module you can refer the sample `MakeFile` and modify the `TARGET` to the path where you need to place the resulting shared library .For example, `/etc/mesibo/module_<module name>.so`

 For a detailed example with code on writing a Mesibo Module, refer to the example [Building a chatbot]()